DevExpress/devextreme-documentation/concepts/05 UI Components/Toolbar/10 Specify Item Location.md

-To set the location of items on a toolbar, use the [location](/api-reference/_hidden/dxToolbarItem/location.md '/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#location') option.
+To set the location of items on a toolbar, use the [location](/api-reference/_hidden/dxToolbarItem/location.md '/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#location') property.
 It accepts one of the following values.

 - *"center"*
  Places the item in the center of the toolbar.